zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

       nfs_proc_remove nfs_proc_rmdir nfs_proc_write nfs_reply_status rpc_call
       rpc_dialogue rpc_reply

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to register a port for it or add a DPD payload signature.

 .. zeek:id:: nfs_proc_not_implemented

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, info: :zeek:type:`NFS3::info_t`, proc: :zeek:type:`NFS3::proc_t`)

-   Generated for NFSv3 request/reply dialogues of a type that Bro's NFSv3 analyzer does not implement.
+   Generated for NFSv3 request/reply dialogues of a type that Zeek's NFSv3 analyzer does not implement.

    NFS is a service running on top of RPC.
 See `Wikipedia